SysError99/GMHTML5MultiTouch/README.md

 ---
 # How to use

+Compress whole project as `7-Zip` archive, then rename its file extension to `.gmez`.

-Import `MultiTouchHTML5.gmez` to your project, then add a new script in `Step` event, or `Draw` event of an object:
+Then, Import the file to your project, then add a new script in `Step` event, or `Draw` event of an object:

 Then, put this code:
 ```javascript